Master-Felix/jm_media/README.md

 cd jm-media
 ```

-2. Open `index.html` in your web browser or use a local server:
+2.Open `index.html` in your web browser or use a local server:

 ```bash
 # Using Python 3